Karlo Bručić

-Karlo Bručić (born 17 April 1992) is a Croatian professional footballer who plays as a left back for Liga I club CFR Cluj.
+Karlo Bručić (born 17 April 1992) is a Croatian professional footballer who plays as a left back for Bnei Sakhnin in the Israeli Premier League.

 Club career

 A product of the GNK Dinamo Zagreb football academy, he was initially loaned to Radnik Sesvete for a season and has been constantly on loan to NK Lokomotiva since early 2012.
 He made his Prva HNL debut on 4 March 2012 against Rijeka.
 He made 7 league appearances that season and more than 20 the next season.

 In September 2014, he switched from a loan to a full contract to NK Lokomotiva.
 During his spell at the club, he made 131 appearances and scored seven goals.
 On 2 July 2016, he switched to Israeli club Ashdod.

 On 9 February 2019, Transferred to Japanese club Sagan Tosu.
 From September 2019 he is a member of lithuanian FK Sūduva Marijampolė.

 International career

 He has been capped at Croatia youth levels.